wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/slides.rst

 Tracing JIT
 ===========

-* once the loop gets hot, it's starting tracing (1039 runs, or 1619 function calls)
+* once the loop gets hot, it starts tracing (1039 runs, or 1619 function calls)

-* generating operations following how the interpreter executes them
+* generates operations following how the interpreter executes them

-* optimizing them
+* optimizes chunks of operations

-* compiling to assembler (x86, ppc or arm)
+* compiles to assembler (x86, ppc or arm)

 PyPy's specific features
 ========================